Fast Computation of Sep$_\lambda$ via Interpolation-based Globality Certificates: Numerical experiments

-We now compare our method to the \texttt{seplambda} routine\footnote{\url{https://cs.nyu.edu/faculty/overton/software/seplambda/}}, which is Overton's \matlab\ implementation of his $\seplamD$ algorithm with Gu \cite{GuO06a}.
+We now do a comparison of~\cref{alg:seplamd} against the \texttt{seplambda} routine\footnote{Available at \url{https://cs.nyu.edu/faculty/overton/software/seplambda/}.}, which is Overton's \matlab\ implementation of his $\seplamD$ algorithm with Gu \cite{GuO06a}.
 To do this, we generated two more examples in the manner as described in \cref{sec:explore} but now for $m=n=20$ and $m=n=40$.
-For each, including our earlier \mbox{$m=n=10$} example, we computed $\seplamDAB{A(s)}{B(s)}$ for $s=0$ and $s=m=n$ using both our new method and \texttt{seplambda}.
-In order to obtain $\seplamDAB{A(s)}{B(s)}$ to high precision, we set the respective tolerances for both methods to $10^{-14}$.
+For each, including our earlier \mbox{$m=n=10$} example, we computed $\seplamDAB{A(s)}{B(s)}$ for~$s=0$ and~$s=m=n$ using both our new method and \texttt{seplambda}.
+In order to obtain $\seplamDAB{A(s)}{B(s)}$ to high precision, we set the respective tolerances for both methods to~$10^{-14}$.
 For this comparison, we always initialized the first phase of optimization for our method from the origin.